 How Do LPN & LVN Programs Work Online?

 The practical nursing field is predominantly hands-on.
 Online LPN and LVN programs reflect this reality, and thus will usually consist of both online and in-person curriculum requirements.
-Let’s look at how this works.
+Schools across the U.S. have therefore created LPN paths that include a heavy dose of online coursework, especially those in bigger cities like Chicago, Los Angeles, Houston, and New York City.
+Let’s look at how this all works.

 Online vs. Hybrid

 Before applying to a practical nursing program, it’s important to remember the nature of the work of LPNs – that most of it is very hands-on.
 Given that, any reputable program that prepares students for licensure and the NCLEX-PN will not be 100% online.
 It will contain several in-person clinical requirements, which help students put what they learned during their classes into action.